mattwarkentin/fidelius/README.md

 > find - unless, of course, the Secret-Keeper chooses to divulge it.”

-The goal of `fidelius` is to provide a simple way to encrypt and password-protect your static HTML files and provide lightweight, secure, and self-contained in-browser decryption.
+The goal of `fidelius` is to provide a simple way to encrypt and password-protect your static HTML files and support portable, secure, and self-contained in-browser decryption.

 This package sits on the shoulders of the cryptography library,